Visualising the impact of 20 years of war

 The US under President George W Bush invaded Afghanistan on October 7, 2001, less than a month after the September 11 attacks in the US.
 The coalition he led accused the ruling Taliban regime of harbouring Osama bin Laden, the al-Qaeda leader who claimed responsibility for the attacks.

-Afghanistan is a largely mountainous, land-locked country situated between Iran to the west and Pakistan to the east.
-Control over the country has fluctuated wildly since the Taliban was removed from power in 2001.
+Afghanistan is a largely mountainous country, land-locked between Iran to the west and Pakistan to the east.

-While the US and its allies are expected to leave Afghanistan by September 11, they will still be around.
-The US is expected to use its comprehensive airforce, drones and long-range weapons for targeted operations across the country.
+While the US and its allies have pulled out nearly all of their troops on the ground, the US is expected to use its comprehensive air force, drones and long-range weapons for targeted operations across the country.

 Several countries in the Middle East are home to US air and naval bases that are within striking distance of Afghanistan.
 In addition, the US still has around 2,500 soldiers on the ground in Iraq - down from a peak of 165,000 in 2007 - and thousands more in bases across the Middle East and North Africa.